lrajlich/docker-example/Readme.md

 2) Clone this repository.

 ## Build Docker Images
-Inside of a bash shell launched by boot2docker, navigate to the project root directory.
-In the root directory is a Makefile, which has targets to invoke the appropriate docker build commands.
+Once you have docker installed, you can launch the "boot2docker" program.
+This launches a VM and gives you a shell with an environment for doing "docker" work.
+In this bash shell launched by boot2docker, navigate to the project root directory.
+In the root directory is a Makefile, which has a number targets.
 The Makefile targets are "all", "sinatra", "redis", and "mysql", "sinatra\_clean", "redis\_clean", "mysql\_clean".
+Each target invokes a ```docker build``` commands.
+The \_clean targets run docker build with ```--no-cache=true``` parameter, forcing a full re-build of the image.

 The make targets invoke ```docker build``` for a specific Dockerfile.
 Each service has its own Dockerfile, which procedurally defines a docker image.
 The relevant Dockerfiles are mysql/Dockerfile, redis/Dockerfile, and sinatra/Dockerfile.